-Mark A. Kornfeld as Receiver for Kinetic Investment Group, LLC et al. - Cash Basis

-Receivership; Civil Court Docket No. 8:20-cv-00394-WFJ-SPF
+Mark A. Kornfeld as Receiver for Kinetic Investment Group, LLC et al. - Cash Basis Receivership; Civil Court Docket No. 8:20-cv-00394-WFJ-SPF

-Reporting Period 07/01/2020 to 09/30/2020
+Reporting Period 10/01/2020 to 12/31/2020

-FUND A Reporting Period 07/0 CCOUNTING (See Instructions): Detail Subtotal Grand Total
+FUND A CCOUNTING (See Instructions): Detail Subtotal Grand Total

-Ending Balance of Fund - Net Assets: Detail Subtotal 13,297,022.83
+Line 14 Ending Balance of Fund - Net Assets: 16,587,336.47

-Cash & Cash Equivalents 13,297,022.83
+Cash & Cash Equivalents 16,587,336.47

-Investments 13,297,022.05
+Investments , ,

 Other Assets or Uncleared Funds

-Line 140 Total Ending Balance of Fund - Net Assets 13,297,022.83
+Total Ending Balance of Fund - Net Assets 16,587,336.47

-Total Enung Balance of Fund - Net Assets 13,297,022.03
+• , ,

-отигр SUPPLEMENTAL INFORMATION: Detail Subtotal Grand Total
+OTHER SUPPLEMENTAL INFORMATION: Detail Subtotal Grand Total

-UTILK Report of Items Not To Be Paid by the Fund Detail Subtotai Granu Totai
+Report of Items Not To Be Paid by the Fund

-Line 15 Disbursements for Plan Administration Expenses Not Paid by the Fund:
+Disbursements for Plan Administration Expenses Not 1 Paid by the Fund:

-Line 15a
+Plan Development Expenses Not Paid by the Fund

-Line 15a 1.
-Fees:
+1. Fees:

 Fund Administrator

 IDC

 Distribution Agent

 Consultants

 Legal Advisors

 Tax Advisors

 2. Administrative Expenses

 3. Miscellaneous

 Total Plan Development Expenses Not Paid by the Fund

-Line 15b Plan Implementation Expenses Not Paid by the Fund
+Plan Implementation Expenses Not Paid by the Fund

-Line 150 1.
-Fees:
+1. Fees:

 Fund Administrator

 IDC

 Distribution Agent

 Consultants

 Legal Advisors

 Tax Advisors

 2. Administrative Expenses

 3. Investor Identification:

 Notice/Publishing Approved Plan

+9 11

 Claimant Identification

 Claims Processing

 Web Site Maintenance/Call Center

 4. Fund Administrator Bond

 5. Miscellaneous

 6. Federal Account for Investor Restitution

 (FAIR) Reporting Expenses

-Total Plan Implementation Expenses Not Paid by the Fund d -
+Total Plan Implementation Expenses Not Paid by the Fund 1 -

-Line 15c Tax Admistrator Fees & Bonds Not Paid by the Fund:
+Tax Admistrator Fees & Bonds Not Paid by the Fund: ,

-Total Disbursements for Plan Administration Expense s Not Paid by the Fu ın d -
+Total Disbursements for Plan Administration Expenses S Not Paid by the Fu ınd -

-Line 16 Disbursements to Court/Other Not Paid by the Fund:
+Disbursements to Court/Other Not Paid by the Fund:

 Investment Expenses/CRIS Fees

-Line 16b Federal Tax Payments
+Federal Tax Payments

-Total Disbursements to Court/Other Not Paid by the F und · · · · ·
+Total Disbursements to Court/Other Not Paid by the F und -

 DC & State Tax Payments

 Line 18 No of Claims

+of Claims Received This Reporting Period

 of Claims Received Since Inception of Fund

-Line 19 No of Claimants/Investors:
+No of Claimants/Investors:

-Line 19a 1 8
+Line 19a 1 5

 of Claimants/Investors Paid Since Inception of Fund

+Broker accounts U1364167 and U1364170 are not par t on the Deceivershi n and not included in a hove report